-Professors S. Hasseler (Director of Teacher Education), T. Hoeksema (chair), C. Joldersma, R. Keeley, †M. Kraker, A. Post, R. Sjoerdsma, L. Stegink, S. Timmermans, Y. VanEe
+Professors J. Gormas, S. Hasseler (Director of Teacher Education), T. Hoeksema (chair), C. Joldersma, R. Keeley, †M. Kraker, A. Post, R. Sjoerdsma, L. Stegink, Y. VanEe

+Associate Professors D. Buursma, D. Isom

+Instructor L. Dekker

-Associate Professors J. Gormas, J. Rooks Assistant Professors D. Buursma, D. Isom Adjunct Professors B. Hekman, S. Vryhof Teacher Education Associate P. Oostenink
+Adjunct Professors B. Hekman, S. Vryhof

+Teacher Education Associate P. Oostenink

-Undergraduate Teacher Education Programs
+Undergraduate Teacher Education Program

 The undergraduate teacher education programs are described in detail in the Teacher Education Program Guidebook, which is available in the Education Department Office.
 In Michigan, teachers are generally certified to teach at the elementary (K-8) or secondary (7-12) level.
 There are a few specialty areas in which students can be certified to teach in Grades K-12 (e.g., Art, Foreign Languages, Music, Physical Education, and Special Education).
-All teacher education students are required to complete the liberal arts core and a series of professional courses.
-In addition, students are required to complete a major and minor or multiple minors in disciplinary specialty areas (e.g., History, Language Arts, Early Childhood Education, etc.).
-Students who wish to teach at the middle school level are advised to follow the elementary teacher education core requirements, choose two minors that they would like to teach in a middle school setting (e.g., language arts and general science), and take the professional courses that are geared toward middle school students (e.g., a particular section of Education 301/303; Education 327).
+All teacher education students are required to complete the liberal arts core and a series of education courses.
+In addition, students are required to complete a major and minor or multiple minors in content specialty areas (e.g., History, Language Arts, Early Childhood Education, etc.).
+Students who wish to teach at the middle school level are advised to follow the elementary teacher education core requirements and choose two minors that they would like to teach in a middle school setting (e.g., language arts and general science).

 Since teacher education students have a complex and comprehensive preparation program, it is important that they get assistance in choosing appropriate courses as early as possible.
 Students who are interested in teacher education should inform the registrar's office as soon as possible so that they can be assigned to an advisor who is knowledgeable about education program requirements.
 Since there are some core courses which are designed in particular for education students, programs must be carefully planned.
-It is especially important for students who are considering endorsements in Special Education, Early Childhood Education, Bilingual Education, or English as a Second Language to work with the advisor in their specialty area early in their program.
+It is especially important for students who are considering endorsements in Special Education, Early Childhood Education, Bilingual Education, or English as a Second Language to work with the advisor in their specialty area early in their programs.